-The Group achieved revenue of RM400.4 million for the financial year under review from RM421.0 million for the previous year.
-The decrease in revenue was despite an increase in business volume and was due to lower average selling prices owing to the substantial drop in underlying raw material costs.
+The Group achieved revenue of RM431.5 million for the financial year under review compared to RM400.4 million for the previous year.
+The increase in revenue was contributed by higher business volume although average selling prices were lower as a result of the drop in underlying raw material costs.

-Profit before and after tax were at RM7.8 million and RM7.2 million respectively compared to RM8.0 million and RM7.1 million last year.
-The lower profit before tax was a result of the lower revenue and the adverse impact of the stronger Malaysian Ringgit on export margins.
-Overall gross margins remained about the same as the previous year whilst interest expenses were lower than that of the preceding year.
-The Group was able to maintain its margins in spite increases in employees' costs due to measures taken over the past few years to improve efficiencies and recovery.
+Profit before and after tax were at RM8.5 million and RM7.4 million respectively compared to RM7.8 million and RM7.2 million last year.
+The increase in profit before tax was a result of the higher revenue.
+Overall gross margins improved slightly whilst interest expenses were lower than that of the preceding year.
+The Group was able to maintain its margins despite increases in employees' costs due to measures taken over the past few years to improve efficiency and recovery.

-The Group has and will continue to upgrade its manufacturing facilities to improve the quality of its products whilst at the same time raise its operational efficiencies and recovery which is very important for our industry.
-Amongst the upgrade was the acquisition of an additional unit of melting furnace with magnetic stirrer which is under installation that will increase the quality and production output of aluminium billets.
+The Group has and will continue to upgrade its manufacturing facilities to improve the quality of its products whilst at the same time raise its operational efficiency and recovery which is very important for our industry.
+Amongst the upgrade during the financial year was the acquisition of an additional unit of melting furnace with magnetic stirrer that will increase the quality, efficiency and production output of aluminium billets.
 The Group has also upgraded its dust collectors to ensure cleaner discharge into the environment.
 From the marketing perspective, the Group has constantly adopted strategies to broaden its customer base as well as identifying better value customers.
-In this respect, we have garnered some success as evidenced by new customers in the Netherlands as well as in Asia.
 We also wish to add that the "Formosa" brand of billets has continued to gain international acceptance for its quality.